 Why Gold Plaiting Is Necessary For Gold Fingers PCB

 PCB connection points are primarily subject to constant plugging and unplugging to their nature of interconnecting PCBs.
 Hence, without a durable contact edge, they are prone to wear-and-tear that can cause device malfunctioning.
 The act of plaiting the connectors with other metals (in this case, Gold) is done to enhance the durability of the edge connectors.

 But I am sure you might have wondered: of all metals, why should edge connectors be gold-plated?
 Isn`t gold too expensive?
 Couldn`t copper conduct better and be a lot cheaper than Gold?
 Well, I have an answer: sure, gold plating of gold fingers is expensive, but it is necessary.

-Gold was chosen over other metals because, so far, Gold has proven to have high corrosion resistance, high electrical conductivity (second to copper and silver), and could be alloyed with cobalt or nickel to increase its resistance to wear-and-tear.
-Earlier experiments that were done to establish the resistance of gold vis-à-vis its resistivity and compared to other popular metals showed that Gold had a lower resistance than other alloys, as shown in Table 1 below.
+Gold was chosen over other metals because, so far, Gold has proven to have high corrosion resistance, high electrical conductivity (second to copper and silver), and could be alloyed with cobalt or nickel to increase its resistance to its resistance to wear-and-tear.
+Earlier experiments to establish the resistance of gold vis-a-vis its resistivity and compared to other popular metals showed that Gold had a lower resistance than other alloys, as shown in Table 1 below.

 |Contact Material||Resistivity (Ωcm)||Contact Resistance (mΩ)|

 |Pure Gold||2.4 X 10-8||0.8|

 |An alloy of Gold and Cobalt||2.4 X 10-8||2.6 – 2.8|

 |Palladium on Nickel||1.08 X 10-7||3.1 – 5.8|